manasatm24/Interactive-Python-Greeter-Daily-Projects/README.md

 ==================================================
  Welcome to Your Python Journey ✨
 ==================================================
- Enter your name: Raghu
+ Enter your name: Manasa
  Enter your hobby: Coding

 Loading your personalized message...

 ==================================================
- Hello, Raghu!
+ Hello, Manasa!
  Welcome to the world of Python programming!
  It's awesome that you love Coding.
  Today is a perfect day to build something amazing!